G5/g5_foundation_client/README.md

 If your environment includes FactoryGirl, this will also require some factory definitions.
 You probably want this.

-This will give you a method to stub finding a `G5FoundationClient::Location`.
+This will give you a method to stub finding a `G5FoundationClient::Location` and `G5FoundationClient::Client`.
 Basic example:
 ```ruby
 stub_location_for_uid(
   "http://example.com/location_uid",